cardano-foundation/developer-portal/docs/get-started/cardano-wallet-js.md

 you can find it here: https://docs.haskellstack.org/en/stable/README/.
 You may need to install the libsodium-dev, libghc-hsopenssl-dev, gmp, sqlite and systemd development libraries for the build to succeed.

-Also you will need `cardano-node` and `cardano-cli` binaries availables on your PATH.
+Also you will need `cardano-node` and `cardano-cli` binaries available on your PATH.

 The setup steps are quite simple:
 clone: `cardano-wallet`